Vittjärv

 Large construction

 Although the capacity of the plant is limited, the building boasts a significant volume, towering 45 metres above ground.
 This is due to the fact that it has to be able to swallow 2,000 m3 of water per second.
 Being built above ground level, it does not have the traditional design with an excavated vertical tunnel utilising the head (drop) to lead the water to the turbine.
-Instead, the turbine is placed in a tube in the stream utilising the small head of 6 metres and the speed of the water stream to generate electricity.
-The facility is fitted with seven spillways.
+Instead, the turbine is placed in a tube in the stream utilising the small head of six metres and the speed of the water stream to generate electricity.
+The plant is fitted with seven spillways.